Mixed Logit Models and Network Formation: Discrete-Choice (DC) Models

 Researchers use DC models to study how a node $n$ forms attachments \emph{conditional} on the set $C$ of available choices and the deterministic observable characteristics $x_{nj}$ of each choice $j$ \cite{Train_Discrete_Book}.
 A DC model is a choice component of a network-formation model.
-Many network-formation models employ a DC model for their choice component.
+Many network-formation models employ a DC model as their choice component.
 For example, in an SAOM, actors have the opportunity to change one edge at random times that are based on the state of the network at that time \cite{snijders2010introduction}.
 These features constitute the network-process component of such a network-formation model.
-In the choice component of an SAOM, one uses an MNL to study how nodes change ties when given the opportunity to do so \cite{snijders2010introduction}.
+In the choice component of an SAOM, {it is common to use the} MNL to study how nodes change ties when given the opportunity to do so \cite{snijders2010introduction}.

-In some studies, the process component is known or observed because of characteristics of the application.
+In some studies, the network-process component is known or observed because of characteristics of the focal application.
 For example, Overgoor \emph{et al.} \cite{DiscreteChoice} examined a social network from the social-media platform Flickr.
-In their data set, they possessed observations of exactly when each node made a change, what choices were available for those nodes, and the characteristics {of the nodes that affect these choices\footnote{One example of a characteristic is the number of followers that a node has on Flickr.}}.
-Consequently, they were able to apply the {original} MNL model `directly' to study network formation.
+In their data set, they possessed observations of exactly when each node made a change, what choices were available for those nodes, and the characteristics of the nodes that affect these choices\footnote{One example of a characteristic is the number of followers that a node has on Flickr.}.
+Consequently, they were able to directly apply the original MNL model to study network formation.
 In other words, because they observed the network-process component, they did not need to model it; it was sufficient for them to model the choice component.